 Top-Down Cost Estimation

-This is the quickest and rudimentary form of cost estimation.
-As the name suggests, the project manager work from the top with the bulk budgetary boundaries set.
+This is the quickest and most rudimentary form of cost estimation.
+As the name suggests, the project manager works from the top with the bulk budgetary boundaries set.
 This is then broken down to allocate hours or costs to various parts of the project.
 Of course, this technique is bound by the inherent limitation of assuming the stated budget will be sufficient at the execution stage.
 However, it comes in handy while providing quick estimates with rough margins to the client or management.

 Analogous Cost Estimation

 An analogous cost estimation relies on data from similar past projects or similar ventures of the competitor or lateral teams in the organization.
 It is a straightforward method of computation wherein a project cost estimate is backed by actual of already executed similar ventures.
 Needless to say, project specifics and scale of operations are accounted for with relevant adjustments.
 The effectiveness of this method depends on the accuracy of the reference points.
 Therefore, internal information may be more reliable than those of the competitors or in the public domain.

 Parametric Cost Estimation